Diffuse optical tomography by simulated annealing via a spin Hamiltonian: Acknowledgments

 YJ is supported by the National Natural Science Foundation of China (No.~11971121).
-MM is supported by Grant-in-Aid for Scientific Research (17K05572, 17H02081, 18K03438) of JSPS and by HUSM Grant-in-Aid.
-NT is supported by Grant-in-Aid for Scientific Research (16K05418) of JSPS.
+MM is supported by JSPS KAKENHI Grant Numbers JP17K05572, JP18K03438 and by HUSM Grant-in-Aid.
+NT is supported by JSPS KAKENHI Grant Number JP16K05418.